Eligibility for Parental Leave Pay

 You may be eligible for Parental Leave Pay in the case of a stillbirth or infant death.
 For more information, see the Bereavement Payment section of this website or call us on 136 150.

 There are some circumstances in which you can receive Parental Leave Pay if you are not the primary carer of your child - for example:

 - if you are temporarily unable to care for your child, or

-- if you are the birth mother in an adoption arrangement
+- if you are the birth mother in an adoption or surrogacy arrangement

 If you are the birth mother of a newborn child or the initial primary carer of an adopted child, you must lodge the claim for Parental Leave Pay.

 If you are eligible, you can receive Parental Leave Pay yourself or you may, if you wish to return to work early, transfer some or all of your unused Parental Leave Pay to either:

 - the other legal parent of the child, or